This is a summary for McKenna from 6-6.25 years old.

 Just when her ankle swelling was pretty much down and she seemed okay, she was jumping on our trampoline with balls, landed on a ball, and re-rolled the ankle (yeah).
 She tried to tell me it didn’t hurt and tried her best to walk normally without a limp, but I could see in her eyes she was hurting.
 We had a movie day with ice the rest of that day.
 We also have a new rule that McKenna cannot jump with balls on the trampoline.
 She seems to be totally fine at this point–it has been about 5 weeks.

-This post contains affiliate links.
+This post may contain affiliate links which won’t change your price but will share some commission.
 I really hope this is a phase.
 Nurture Shock talks about it being a developmental milestone.
 I remember Kaitlyn having an issue with being honest around this age.
 McKenna will often lie to me.
 “Did you brush your teeth?”
 “Yes.”
 But luckily she isn’t usually a good liar–she gets a deer in the headlights look on her face.

 One day, I noticed a little lock of her hair was cut.
 I asked her who cut her hair (I am careful to not ask questions I know the answer to–it had obviously been cut.
 With a child who lies, you don’t want to set them up for failure).
 She told me one of her best friends and our neighbor had done it.
 I spent the day asking her about the story and how it all went down.
 Then I let us both sleep on it.